 If you’re seeking something off-the-beaten track in Mexico, you might find that certain properties you’re offered—some with very desirable/idyllically-located homes built on them—are not legally titled but instead classed as Ejido or communal lands.
 These types of properties are most usually situated in rural or semi-rural areas and may only be available for purchase under an Agrarian arrangement.

-Many people purchase, enjoy quiet enjoyment of, and sell these properties without trouble.
+Many people purchase, pass quiet enjoyment of, and sell these properties without trouble.
 However, if a property you fall in love with is only available on Agrarian terms, it’s as well to be aware of the practicalities and risks:

 - Property designated to you under an Agrarian arrangement does not constitute legal title; your possession of it holds no force in Mexican civil law and any matters related to it will only be heard by the Agrarian Court which adheres to its own code